-APS1024 Infrastructure Resilience Planning, starting Saturday, 10 September 2022.
-The course will be full days, from 09:00 to 17:00 with 30mins for lunch, and run over four Saturdays, either in class or on-line (depending on the current pandemic restrictions).
+APS1024 Infrastructure Resilience Planning, starting Saturday, 16 September 2022.
+The course will be full days in class, from 09:00 to 17:00 with 30mins for lunch, and run over four consecutive Saturdays.
 The schedule will be advertised on Quercus.
-If the course does move to on-line teaching, we will be using Zoom, which you can access through Quercus.